MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting-shared-queries.md

 >Want to experience Microsoft Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp?ocid=docs-wdatp-advancedhunting-abovefoldlink)

-Advanced hunting queries can be shared among users in the same organization.
+[Advanced hunting](overview-hunting.md) queries can be shared among users in the same organization.
+You can also find queries shared publicly on GitHub.
 These queries let you quickly pursue specific threat hunting scenarios without having to write queries from scratch.

 ![Image of shared queries](images/atp-advanced-hunting-shared-queries.png)